Should I get life insurance if I’m covered through work?

 The bottom line

 Term life insurance provides the best and most comprehensive benefits for your loved ones and estate.
 As the reasons above outline, life insurance through group benefits, while great when you have them, is not a guarantee.
-For true coverage that transcends your current job and matches the flexibility you might need as your career evolves, term life insurance is the simplest answer.
+For true coverage that transcends your current job and matches the flexibility you might need as your career evolves, buying additional life insurance is your best bet.

-- Group life insurance is a master insurance contract designed to cover a group of people at a company owned by a plan sponsor with coverage that provides a death benefit and life insurance to the family of the employer.
+- Group life insurance is a master insurance contract designed to cover a group of people at a company or organization.

-- Life insurance through group benefits is not a guarantee and alternatively, a term life insurance policy offers the most comprehensive benefits
+- Life insurance through group benefits is not a guarantee.
+An individual term life insurance policy offers the most comprehensive benefits